Liquidsoul/LocalizationConverter/README.md

 A simple command-line tool to convert Android `strings.xml` files into iOS `Localizable.strings` and `Localizable.stringsdict` files.

+## Installation

+The tool can be installed using [`brew`](http://brew.sh).
+All you have to do is run the following command:

+    brew install liquidsoul/formulae/l10nconverter

 ## Usage

 You need to pass the action to the tool to execute the conversion or get the usage help: